They've been around for years but still make the beauty best-seller lists. Lisa Haynes looks at the cult classic buys to covet.

 Proof that quality classics don't have to cost the earth, the Pocket Size tin is just £1.45, from supermarkets and chemists.

-:: Clinique Dramatically Different Moisturizing Lotion The hero of moisturising products, Dramatically Different was launched along with Clinique's now famous 3-Step System when the brand started in 1968.
+:: Clinique Dramatically Different Moisturizing Lotion The hero of moisturising products, Dramatically Different was launched along with Clinique's now famous 3-Step System when the brand started

 Today, one Dramatically Different Moisturizing Lotion is sold every four seconds somewhere in the world.